AGENet: Adaptive Edge-aware Geodesic Distance Learning for Few-Shot Medical Image Segmentation: Experiments

 \paragraph{Evaluation Metrics} We employ comprehensive evaluation metrics following standard medical image segmentation protocols~\cite{Taha2015}.
 The \textbf{DICE Similarity Coefficient (DSC)}~\cite{DICE1945} measures region overlap between predicted and ground truth segmentations.
 For boundary quality, we use the \textbf{95th percentile Hausdorff Distance (HD95)}~\cite{Huttenlocher1993}, which measures maximum surface distance errors while being robust to outliers.
 These metrics provide evaluation of both region-based accuracy and boundary precision.

 \paragraph{Implementation Details}

 We implement our network with PyTorch, using pre-trained ResNet-101 based DeepLab encoder initialized on MS-COCO dataset.
 We scale input images to 3×256×256, obtaining feature maps of 256×32×32 after encoding.
 The adaptive prototype grid operates at 8×8 resolution.
 We use SGD optimizer with initial learning rate 0.005 and multi-step scheduler reducing by 0.95.
 We set batch size to 1 and train for 100,000 iterations.
 The model trains on NVIDIA RTX 4090 GPU for around 4 hours per fold.
-For all experiments, we evaluated our model using the Setting protocol from ~\cite{Ouyang} with both 1-shot and 5-shot setups.
+For all experiments, we follow the protocol from~\cite{Ouyang}.
+All baseline methods are evaluated in the 1-shot setting, and we report both 1-shot and 5-shot results for our method.